ChaseAnzelc/Dining-Philosopher-Problem/README.md

 I also created a checking program in Python to verify that no 2 adjacent philosophers are EATING at the same time.

-For the test video I ran with the number of threads [# of philosophers] at 5 and number of iterations at 9000.

 Note:
 When running the Python script indicating the number of philosophers is necessary for the correct result.